Straight Razor Shaving Guide: Get the Closest, Smoothest Shave in 2025.

 7. straight razor feels.
 Awesome!

-Needless to say, it is easy to understand the obsession.
-Besides, they’re beautiful instruments and it’s tempting to want them all.
+Needless to say, the obsession is easy to understand.
+Besides, they’re beautiful instruments, and it’s tempting to want them all.

-Some have qualities that make them the candidates to be the best straight razor for beginners, which is where you definitely want to start, especially if you’re new to all this wet shaving stuff.
+Some have qualities that make them the best straight razor candidates for beginners, which is where you want to start, especially if you’re new to all this wet shaving stuff.
 But if you find yourself swooning over a more advanced blade, you can always make it a goal to work towards.

 straight razor shaving for beginners